-If your catalytic converter is only lasting a couple of years, this can be due to an engine problem or a poorly maintained vehicle.
-When the catalytic converter fails, it will get clogged, lead to poor acceleration, mostly uphill, check engine light coming on, and even engine overheating or shutting down.
+If your catalytic converter only lasts a couple of years, this can be due to an engine problem or a poorly maintained vehicle.
+When the catalytic converter fails, it will get clogged, leading to poor acceleration, mostly uphill, check engine light coming on, and even engine overheating or shutting down.

 How to maintain a catalytic converter?

-Doing basic tune-up such as changing engine oil spark plugs, engine air filter on time will make your catalytic converter last longer.
-To make a catalytic converter last longer, make sure to keep your engine running at its best.
+Doing basic tune-up such as changing engine oil spark plugs and engine air filters on time will make your catalytic converter last longer.
+To make a catalytic converter last longer, keep your engine running at its best.